sctlcd/match-the-memory-latest-version/README.md

 - [x] view the site from **any devices** (mobile, tablet, desktop).
 - [x] Enter my player name
+- [x] Player name is requiered prior to start the game
-- [x] Start the game by myself
+- [x] Start the game by myself (by clicking on a button)
 - [x] Reset the game round (scope: current level)
-- [x] Exit the game (start the game over, before entering the player name)
+- [x] Exit the game (start the game over and enter your player name again)
-- [x] view information of my current level in progress (moves, timer)
+- [x] View information of my current game round in progress (level, moves, timer)
-- [x] view round game results (player name, moves and time it took to finish the current level)
+- [x] View game round results (player name, level, moves and time it took to finish the current game round)
+- [x] Play again with level up by default

 <br>
 - [x] *marked the item as implemented successfully*